-Sally has extensive experience counseling children, adolescents, adults, and parents as a pastoral counselor, college professor, and psychotherapist.
-She provides individual, family and group therapy as well as conducting retreats and workshops.
+Sally has over 25 years experience counseling children, adolescents, adults, and parents as a pastoral counselor, college professor, and psychotherapist.
+She provides individual, family and group therapy and conducts therapeutic/recreational retreats , day camps, and workshops.
 Sally is also a practicing artist who teaches at Heart and Hand Center.

-Joker and Hotshot our two of our equine therapy teammates.
-These two horses are loving and magnificent animals that help be mirrors for human emotion in our equine sessions and we sure love them.
+Joker, Hotshot, and Falina are our equine therapy teammates.
+These horses are loving and magnificent animals that are mirrors for human emotion in our equine sessions.

-Hotshot is a quarter horse and a bit more mild mannered than the spirited Thoroughbred Joker.
-Both boys love people and work hard to help our team provide great therapy.
+Hotshot is an extroverted quarter horse who never gets enough attention, and is a bit bolder than the cautious and spirited Thoroughbred, Joker.
+Falina is our shy, and unbelievably sweet Mare.
+Our horses love people and work hard to help our team provide life-changing therapeutic experiences.

 Sunbear is our therapy dog and jovial Golden Retriever, with a warm, sunny heart and a playful, bearish nature.
-Sunbear is very calm, sweet and happy, and is also certified as a service dog.
-We’d be lost without dear Sunbear and love his spirit.
+Sunbear is sometimes very playful and enthusiastic while at other times calm and quiet, but always sweet and happy.
+He is a certified service dog whose loving spirit is invaluable to us.

 Yojo and Edward are the newest members to our ranch team, and they can be found bouncing on hay bales or taking calming cat naps.
 Both boys are sweet and love attention.
 Edward is the vocal leader, while Yojo is a bit more timid, but no less lovable.